A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Background

 where $\epsilon[u]$ is the strain tensor, $\lambda$ is the first Lam\'e parameter, and $\mu$ is the shear modulus. \revision{There are two common assumptions reducing the elasticity problem to a 2D problem, plane \emph{stress} and plane \emph{strain}; in our experiments we are using plane stress.
 In this case, the elasticity equation has the same form but with different constants~\cite{hughes:2012:finite}:}

-When considering incompressible materials (Poisson ratio equal to 0.5 in 3D and 1 in 2D~\cite{Lee:1997:aniso}), $\lambda$ goes to infinity and the previous equation is not well defined.
+Incompressible materials form a separate class: in 3D, an isotropic material has Poisson ratio equal to 0.5, and the previous equation is not well-defined, as $\lambda$ becomes infinite.
+While isotropic materials in plane stress state cannot have this problem, as the isotropic Poisson ratio cannot exceed 0.5, anisotropic materials can have Poisson ratio 1 for in-plane deformations, and thus can be 2D-incompressible, which geometrically corresponds to the area of the cross-section of a material element preserved under deformations ~\cite{Lee:1997:aniso}).
+As a consequence, equations for 2D-incompressible materials in plane stress state are also of interest.
 Additionally, when $\lambda$ grows, the linear system arising from the discretization of the PDE becomes unstable.
 A common way to avoid such problem is to introduce a Lagrange-multiplier-like function in the form of the pressure $p$.
 This leads to a mixed formulation of elasticity similar to Stokes equations which is stable for large $\lambda$s, and reduces to incompressible elasticity for $\lambda^{-1} \rightarrow 0$.

 Finally, in the Neo-Hookean material model the stress is a nonlinear function of strain.

 where $F[u]$ is the deformation gradient.

 For elasticity problems, we often use the von Mises stresses